MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/credssp-encryption-oracle-remediation.md

 **Applies to:** :heavy_check_mark: Windows VMs

+_Original KB number:_ &nbsp; 4295591

 This article provides a solution to an issue in which you are not able to connect to a virtual machine (VM) using RDP with error: CredSSP encryption oracle remediation.

-_Original product version:_ &nbsp; Virtual Machine running Windows
-_Original KB number:_ &nbsp; 4295591

 [!INCLUDE [Feedback](../../../includes/feedback.md)]